Share your love

+In this guide, you will learn How To Reset Root Password on Ubuntu 20.04.
 In Linux, root privileges (or root access) refer to a user account that has full access to all files, applications, and system functions.

-In this guide, we will show you to Reset Lost Root Password from the Grub Menu on Ubuntu 20.04.
+In this guide, we will show you how to reset the Lost Root Password from the Grub Menu on Ubuntu 20.04.
+Follow the steps below to complete this guide.

-Reset Root Password from the Grub Menu
+1. Reset Root Password from Ubuntu Grub Menu

-First, you need to restart your system, and while doing that press and hold the Shift key on your Keyboard.
+First, you need to restart your system, and while doing that, press and hold the Shift key on your Keyboard.
 This will drop you into the Grub menu of Ubuntu 20.04.

-Next, you need to press the ‘e key on your keyboard.
+Next, you need to press the ‘e’ key on your keyboard.
 This will let you edit the Grub’s boot prompt.
 Don’t touch or delete anything here.
-Once you have the editor move to the next step.
+Once you have the editor, move to the next step.

 rw init=/bin/bash